-When a SQL Server 2012 database contains a large transaction log file, you cannot restore the database in the Windows Azure binary large objects (BLOB) storage service.
+When a SQL Server 2012 database contains a large transaction log file, you cannot restore the database in the Microsoft Azure binary large objects (BLOB) storage service.
 For example, if the transaction log file is so large that it takes longer than 3 minutes to restore it, you cannot restore the database.

 Cumulative update information

 Cumulative update package 5 for SQL Server 2012 Service Pack 1 (SP1)

 The fix for this issue was first released in Cumulative Update 5.
 For more information about how to obtain this cumulative update package for SQL Server 2012, click the following article number to view the article in the Microsoft Knowledge Base: